azl397985856/leetcode/thinkings/slide-window.en.md

 # Sliding Window Technique

-Sliding window technique is mostly known because of Sliding window protocals, which is used in Transmission Control Protocol (TCP) for packet-based data transimission.
+Some people may have heard of sliding window technique because of Sliding window protocals, which is used in Transmission Control Protocol (TCP) for packet-based data transimission.
 It is used to improved transmission efficiency in order to avoid congestions.
 The sender and the receiver each has a window size, w1 and w2, respectively.
 The window size may vary based on the network traffic flow.
 However, in a simpler implementation, the sizes are fixed, and they must be greater than 0 to perform any task.

 The sliding window technique in algorithms is very similar while applies to more scenarios.
 Now, let's go over this technique.